Rebuilding My Body with Beef: A Journey to Health and Athletic Success

 My version of keto was a low veggie high animal product version.
 Probably 3+ pounds animal products per day: Cheese, Yogurt, red meat, salami, cream, butter, coffee, a little coconut oil(at first), and some nuts (at first).
 I simultaneously became the leanest and the most muscular I had ever been.

-2017 I read Mark Sisson’s “primal endurance” I spent the year rebuilding on a very high meat version of his periodized keto/ TKD plan.
+In 2017, I read Mark Sisson’s “primal endurance” and spent the year rebuilding on a very high meat version of his periodized keto/ TKD plan.
 I did a few local races but avoided triathlons and anything long.
-Fall of 2017 I got a singlespeed cyclocross bike and started racing in the singlespeed category in cx.
-Out of my first 8 starts I took 4 wins, 2 2nds, a 4th, and a flat tire.
+Fall of 2017, I got a singlespeed cyclocross bike and started racing in the singlespeed category in cx.
+Out of my first 8 starts, I took 4 wins, 2 2nds, a 4th, and a flat tire.
 Then they moved me up a category.

-After 6 years of racing in Cat4 and never taking better than 10th I had finally moved up and almost instantly once I got on that singlespeed on a meat heavy diet.
-The little 120 lb jockeys with pencil thin arms have an advantage on a cyclocross course when they have gears but take away that crutch and all of a sudden 185lbs of muscle becomes less of a hinderance.
+After 6 years of racing in Cat4 and never taking better than 10th, I had finally moved up and almost instantly once I got on that singlespeed on a meat heavy diet.
+The little 120 lb jockeys with pencil thin arms have an advantage on a cyclocross course when they have gears, but take away that crutch and all of a sudden 185lbs of muscle becomes less of a hindrance.
 Now singlespeed racing has become my thing.

 Because of my eating habits: (I’ll grab a double cheeseburger with bacon at mile 40 of a 60 mile training ride while everyone else has coffee and muffins) my nickname on the bike race team is “the butcher”.

 The last couple of years of training and racing on a meat heavy diet have been excellent.
-Last winter I read an article from Georgia Edes and started actively avoiding plants except for targetting small amounts of carbohydrate around races and key training sessions.
+Last winter, I read an article from Georgia Edes and started actively avoiding plants except for targeting small amounts of carbohydrate around races and key training sessions.

 The following weekend I ran a 50k ultramarathon.
 The following weekend I won my age group at the 10k at 10,000’ running race next day I took second in the Oak creek 6k no fun run.
 I also held my own in the expert series of xc mountain bike racing and made a point of joining the roadies on plenty of long rides on my singlespeed also improved my times at all of the local road bike time trials.
 Held my own in the pro/open singlespeed cyclocross division all fall as well.